PhD in Accountancy - Curriculum

 Making your research development our priority

-The culmination of the program is a dissertation, which provides students the opportunity to develop an original research paper that contributes to the accounting literature.
-Most of our admitted students complete the entire program in five years.
+- The dissertation serves as the culmination of the program.
+It provides students the opportunity to develop an original research paper that contributes to the accounting literature.